awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 + [AWS Systems Manager Runbooks](#runbooks)
 + [AWS Systems Manager Incident Manager](#incidentManager)

-You can set up the following AWS services to forward notifications to Amazon Chime or Slack chat rooms\.
+You can set up the following AWS services to forward notifications to Amazon Chime, Microsoft Teams, or Slack chat rooms\.

 ## AWS Billing and Cost Management<a name="aws-billing"></a>